dev-liuteriadautore/marie/README.md

 </h3>

 <p align="center">
-  Hyas is a Hugo starter helping you build modern websites that are secure, fast, and SEO-ready — by default.
+  Marie is a Hugo starter helping you build modern websites that are secure, fast, multi language and SEO-ready — by default.
 </p>

 <p align="center">